jg-digital-media/jgdm_snooker_scorer/readme.md

     + MISS
     + Red Ball Player

-+ `8` - When missing a colour on the colour sequence, the next player must shoot for that colour.
++ `10` - When missing a colour on the colour sequence, the next player must shoot for that colour.
 (Player 2)  e.g. if Player 1 misses a pot attempt on Green, player 2 must shoot for Green.

-+ `9` - Player 2 does not follow the colour sequence when Player 1 misses a pot attempt within 27 points remaining.
++ `11` - Player 2 does not follow the colour sequence when Player 1 misses a pot attempt within 27 points remaining.

-+ `10` - ball tally for brown ball player 2 needs to be fixed as a duplicate of the brown ball tally attribute for player 2. `Resolved: 03-06-2025`

 ### Future Improvements